GoLand 2025.1 Help

 What configuration is needed before the start?

-To start coding, you need to install Go SDK.
-In most cases, GOROOT and GOPATH variables are set automatically.
+To start coding, you need to install the Go SDK.
+In most cases, the GOROOT and GOPATH variables are set automatically.

-GOROOT is automatically set to the installation directory of Go SDK.
-The installation directory must include bin and src directories.
+GOROOT is automatically set to the Go SDK installation directory.
+This directory must include the bin and src folders.

 How do I see the results of static analysis tools in the editor?